Safe Motorcycle Helmets Save Lives

 A helmet is by far the most important and most effective piece of protective equipment a motorcycle driver or passenger can wear.
 Helmets save lives by reducing the extent of head injuries in the event of a traffic accident.
 A helmet-less motorcyclist involved in an accident is three times as likely to suffer a brain injury as a motorcyclist wearing a helmet, and a large number of motorcyclists die each year because of head injuries sustained in accidents.

 The government issues motorcycle helmet recalls several times a year for safety defects.
 You can check to see if your helmet has been recalled by visiting the National Highway Traffic Safety Administration’s equipment recall database and entering the brand and part or model number.
-If you are in the market for a new helmet, we recommend reviewing these tips from Motorcycle Cruiser Magazine’s helmet buying guide.
+If you are in the market for a new helmet, we recommend these helmets reviewed by Revzilla’s helmet buying guide.

 Mandatory Helmet Laws